eCommerce Recommendations To Increase Sales

 Adding schema.org markup is more technical than optimizing your product description, so if you don’t know exactly what you’re doing, please ask your web developer for help.
 Schema.org markup will help search engines and, for example, Google Shopping understand the contents of your page better.

 OpenGraph and Twitter Cards

-Social media ecommerce recommendations, Besides schema.org data, be sure to add OpenGraph and Twitter Cards as well.
+Social media ecommerce recommendations, Besides schema.org data, be sure to add OpenGraph and Twitter Cards.
 These ensure that when people share your content or products, they will be displayed as attractively as possible.
-This and more is explained in our article about product page SEO.
+This and more are explained in our article about product page SEO.

 Now you’re ready to get started and implement those ecommerce recommendations.